vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Github-AS.md

 ; End of function WriteFMII
 ```

-You've just replaced `WriteFMIorIIMain`, `WriteFMIorII`, `WriteFMI` and `WriteFMII` routines with better, more optimized versions comptabile with Mega PCM 2.
+You've just replaced `WriteFMIorIIMain`, `WriteFMIorII`, `WriteFMI` and `WriteFMII` routines with better, more optimized versions compatible with Mega PCM 2.

 ### Step 4.3.
 Check yourself: Testing SMPS and Mega PCM 2